EngineerBetter/concourse-up/README.md

 - A VPC, with subnets and routing
 - A load balancer
-- An S3 bucket to use a BOSH blobstore
+- An S3 bucket which BOSH uses as a blobstore
 - An IAM user that can access the blobstore
-- An IAM user that can deploy EC2 instances and update loadbalancers
+- An IAM user that can deploy EC2 instances and update load balancers
-- An AWS keypair for BOSH to use
+- An AWS keypair for BOSH to use when deploying VMs
+- An RDS instance (default: db.t2.small) for BOSH and Concourse to use
 - A security group to allow access to the BOSH director from your local IP
+- A security group for BOSH-deployed VMs
-- A security group to allow access to Concourse from the internet
+- A security group to allow access to the Concourse web server from the internet
-- An RDS instance (default: db.t2.small) for BOSH and Concourse to use
+- A security group to allow access to the RDS database from BOSH and it's VMs

 Once the terraform step is complete, `concourse-up` deploys a BOSH director on an t2.medium instance, and then uses that to deploy a Concourse with the following settings:

-- One m3.medium [spot](https://aws.amazon.com/ec2/spot/) instance for the Concourse web server
+- One m3.medium [spot](https://aws.amazon.com/ec2/spot/) for the Concourse web server
 - One m3.xlarge spot instance used as a Concourse worker
-- Access via a loadbalancer over HTTP and HTTPS using a self-signed cert created by `concourse-up`
+- Access via a load balancer over HTTP and HTTPS using a user-provided certificate, or an auto-generated self-signed certificate if one isn't provided.

 ## Tests

 Tests use the [Ginkgo](https://onsi.github.io/ginkgo/) Go testing framework.
-The tests require that have set up AWS authentication locally.
+The tests require you to have set up AWS authentication locally.

 Install ginkgo and run the tests with: